Today I got a new version of the “Send me Bitcoin” email scam that I haven’t gotten before. This one has a different spin…

-I got an email, saying that I had clicked on a link that gave someone access to my webcam, and my contacts, and unless I paid $300 USD (in Bitcoin) to a certain account, they would send embarrassing video to everyone in my contact list… and, as the owner of a business, how this embarrassment would affect my company, and brand.
+I got an email, saying that I had clicked on a link that gave someone access to my webcam, and my contacts, and unless I paid $300 USD (in Bitcoin) to them, they would send embarrassing video to everyone in my contact list… and, as the owner of a business, how this embarrassment would affect my company, and brand.

-As I don’t have a webcam on my computer, I deleted the email, and went about my day.
+As I don’t have a webcam on any of my desktop or laptop computers, I deleted the email, and went about my day.

-A short time later, I thought about it some more, and realized my ipad, has a forward-facing camera, and I guess, could have been compromised.
+A short time later, I thought about it some more, and realized my ipad has a forward-facing camera, and theoretically could have been compromised.

 Having said that:

 I don’t like extortion, I don’t like bullies, and spammers and scammers suck.

 I believe it is a scam…. and several days later, there have been no further developments.